babaganosch/GameMakerScaffolding/README.md

 There is __A LOT__ of areas of improvement in this project.
 Most of the modules, and code, is simply copy-pasted from my prior projects.
 For example, I think that the terminal module should be reworked from scratch.
 Game size is currently hardcoded in a very ugly way.
 I'm not sure but I suspect rendering objects with shaders will cause a lot of unnecessary batch breaking.
 The code could be commented much better as well.

-Light system should probably be implemented as rgba16f surfaces and blurring shaders could be dropped, when available on master release of GMS.
+Light system should probably be implemented as rgba16f surfaces and blurring shaders could be dropped (Thanks <a href="https://twitter.com/XorDev/status/1632159728510857216?s=20">XOR</a> for the idea), when available on master release of GMS.